AlixMcGill/AlixMcgill/README.md

 # 🐙 Hi, I'm Alix:
-I'm a web developer and game enthusiast based in Oswego, Illinois.
+I'm a web developer and game enthusiast based in Illinois.
 I specialize in crafting interactive websites and engaging games that bring ideas to life.
 Whether you're aiming to build a new digital experience or enhance an existing one, I'm here to help.

 ## 🌐 Socials: